secondary and primary school

-Atelier PRO has transformed a school building from the 1960s into a primary school and an out-of-school-care; together with the newly built secondary school next door, the buildings make up a new educational ensemble: Rudolf Steiner School and College.
+Atelier PRO has transformed a school building from the 1960s into a primary school and an out-of-school-care; together with the newly built secondary school next door, the buildings make up a new educational ensemble: Rudolf Steiner College and School.
 Both buildings are designed in line with the idiom of Steiner Waldorf education, with a maximum use of natural materials and sloping corners, and are interconnected to share spaces.
 At the same time, the design also fits in with atelier PRO's vision on school buildings as healthy and pleasant spaces for education and development.

 Two buildings, one educational philosophy

 Due to the growing number of pupils, the Rudolf Steiner School - for primary education - and Rudolf Steiner College - a comprehensive school for secondary education – in Haarlem, needed to expand.
 Their educational concept, with a continuous curriculum from 4 to 18 years, called for interconnected buildings, so the pupils of the two schools could easily share spaces.
 A suitable location was found at a stone's throw from the schools’ other site: an old L-shaped school building from the 1960s, was transformed to accommodate the primary school, with the secondary school housed in an adjacent new building.